jeff1evesque/machine-learning/README.md

 [Redis](http://redis.io/) is an open source, key-value cache, and store system.
 Often classified as [NoSQL](http://en.wikipedia.org/wiki/NoSQL), it is more accurately referred as a data structure server.
 It is similar to [memcached](http://memcached.org/), with greater flexibility.

 Performance between Redis and Memcached are comparable.
 Though, many have shown better performance results with redis.
-Some of the notable advantageous of implementing Redis include:
+Some of the notable advantages of implementing Redis include:

 - Multiple datatypes, compared to the single memcached key-value store type.
   - [strings](http://redis.io/topics/data-types#strings)